boratutumluer/rfm-analysis/README.md

 </p>
 <h3>How can we do this segmentation?</h3>
 <p>
-Basically, there are two methods for observing business problems such as customer retention, customer loss analysis (churn), customer finding and acqusition efforts based on KPIs metrics in data science and business world, these are RFM anaylsis and CLTV (customer lifetime value) prediction.
+Basically, there are two methods for observing business problems such as customer retention, customer loss analysis (churn), customer finding and acqusition efforts based on KPIs metrics in data science and business world, these are RFM analysis and CLTV (customer lifetime value) prediction.
 We'll use RFM analysis in this project with Olist dataset that has information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
 </p>
-<h3>Okey, what is RFM by the way?</h3>
+<h3>Okay, what is RFM by the way?</h3>
 <p>
 RFM is the determination of some metrics based on the shopping behaviours of customers in the past, and the creation of scores based on these metrics.
 Here is that metrics I emphasize:
 </p>